prajitdas/EBXPrivacy/README.md

 * Extra: FileName:/sdcard/test.xml (optional, to specify an export location and file name)

 <a name="FAQ6"></a>
-**(6) Precisely which functions can XPrivacy restrict?**
+**(6) Precisely which functions can EBXPrivacy restrict?**

 Many.
-See [here](https://github.com/M66B/XPrivacy/blob/master/src/biz/bokhorst/xprivacy/Meta.java) for details.
+See [here](https://github.com/M66B/EBXPrivacy/blob/master/src/biz/bokhorst/xprivacy/Meta.java) for details.

 <a name="FAQ7"></a>
-**(7) How safe is XPrivacy?**
+**(7) How safe is EBXPrivacy?**

-Great care has been taken to develop XPrivacy.
+Great care has been taken to develop EBXPrivacy.
 Nevertheless, on rare occasions, data can leak and applications can crash.

 <a name="FAQ8"></a>
 **(8) What does "An internal check failed..." error message mean?**

-An internal check of XPrivacy failed, resulting in potential data leakage.
+An internal check of EBXPrivacy failed, resulting in potential data leakage.
 Please press *OK* to send me the support information so I can look into it.

 <a name="FAQ9"></a>
 **(9) What is the procedure to update a ROM?**

-Assuming you don't wish to wipe data, and that Xposed and XPrivacy are already installed before updating the ROM, the best procedure to update a ROM is:
+Assuming you don't wish to wipe data, and that Xposed and EBXPrivacy are already installed before updating the ROM, the best procedure to update a ROM is:

-1. Export XPrivacy settings
+1. Export EBXPrivacy settings
 1. Enable airplane/flight mode
-1. Use the menu option in XPrivacy to clear all data
+1. Use the menu option in EBXPrivacy to clear all data
 1. Reboot to recovery
 1. Flash ROM
 1. Flash Google apps (optional)
 1. Re-activate Xposed using [Xposed toggle](http://forum.xda-developers.com/showpost.php?p=45188739)
 1. Reboot to Android
 1. Restore the android ID (when needed.
 For example, with [Titanium backup](https://play.google.com/store/apps/details?id=com.keramidas.TitaniumBackup))
-1. Import XPrivacy settings
+1. Import EBXPrivacy settings
 1. Disable airplane/flight mode
 1. Fake the network type (Wi-Fi, mobile)

 If you skip the export, clear, or import steps above, some system applications can end up with the wrong restrictions because the ROM update might have changed these applications' UID's.

-To import and export XPrivacy's data, you need a [pro license](http://www.xprivacy.eu/).
+To import and export EBXPrivacy's data, you need a [pro license](http://www.xprivacy.eu/).

 <a name="FAQ10"></a>
 **(10) Can I restrict root access?**